Traces and Time

 Concept

-Obviously, the act of painting itself, the process through which the painting emerges, happens through time.
-However, there is more to this episode that remains hidden even from the eyes of the painter: there are surprising dynamics embedded into the act of painting in minuscule pieces of time and space beyond the threshold of human perception.
-At this level in very small spaces and through infinitesimal time intervals appear and disappear multitude of forms as drops of paint reach their final places on the canvas.
-These movements are tiny, extremely high paced, temporary and surprisingly beautiful.
-Thus, in any painting at an almost microscopic level there are time-depended ingredients that can be integrated with music so as to generate new forms of expression besides the final image that they form.
-There is also some sadness about this beauty as its existence is neither acknowledged nor appreciated.
+A Painting is a frozen instance in time; once completed it remains constant and thus indifferent to the temporality.
+A piece of music on the other hand is only discernible through time, existing only in temporal dimension being meaningless at any single instant.
+However, if one can animate the time hidden in the painting by separating it into two subsystems as past and present then it is possible to provide a place where music can flow.
+And this is the entry point of the link between randomness and determinism which are then used to imitate the process that commences when an emotion embedded into a word enters into a(nother) mind to create an image.
+The journey we describe ends with this predetermined image but it passes through surprisingly random dynamics embedded into the act of painting in minuscule pieces of time and space beyond the threshold of human perception.
+At this level in very small spaces and through infinitesimal time intervals appear and disappear a multitude of random forms as drops of paint reach their final places on the canvas.
+These movements are tiny, extremely high paced, temporary, and surprisingly beautiful while being random within a constrained space-time.
+Thus, in any painting at an almost microscopic level there are time-dependent random ingredients that can be integrated with music so as to generate new forms of expression besides the final image that they form.
+These random movements are unit elements that we use to reveal how emotions initiated by one mind are injected into another mind through words that initiate elusive interactions.

-The goal of this work is to integrate these minuscule movements of paint with music as a new form of story-telling.
-Inspired by the same poem, Traces and Time, a painting is made by using alcohol-paint that facilitates the capture of hidden movements; and a piece of music is composed to accompany the emergence process; and the way in which painting emerges at a miniscule level is captured by high-tech filming instruments so that the hidden beauty of this dimension is pulled back to the domain of human perception through reframing, magnification, pace-reduction, and synchronization.
+In practice this entire concept is operationalized in the form of videos that we call “emotion-flows”.
+An emotion-flow is created as follows: inspired by the same poem, a painting is made by using alcohol-paint that facilitates the capture of hidden movements; and a piece of music is composed to accompany the emergence process; and the way in which painting emerges at a miniscule level is captured by high-tech filming instruments so that the hidden beauty of this dimension is pulled back to the domain of human perception through reframing, magnification, pace-reduction, and synchronization.
+In this way the journey of an emotion from minds to words, from words to fractal-like movements, and from these movements into concrete images is enacted for human perception.
+As a proof of concept we produced an emotion-flow titled “Traces and Time”.
+Using this as an initial step we aim to attain three project goals.

 The presentation is a repeated sequence of 183 seconds.
 It consists of three phases as illustrated below:

-- A closed space, preferably an empty room of rectangular shape with symmetric surfaces.
+• A closed space, preferably an empty room of rectangular shape with symmetric surfaces.

-- 4 HD Projectors to show the clip (phase II) on all four walls of the closed space simultaneously
+• 4 HD Projectors to show the clip (phase II) on all four walls of the closed space simultaneously

-- Surround sound system that enables around 70-75 dB of volume for the clip (phase II)
+• Surround sound system that enables around 70-75 dB of volume for the clip (phase II)

-- The painting on a round canvas of 22cm diameter (in phase III) is to be suspended from the ceiling by invisible ropes just above the upper screening line as illustrated below (only two of four screening surfaces are shown for brevity)
+• The painting on a round canvas of 22cm diameter (in phase III) is to be suspended from the ceiling by invisible ropes just above the upper screening line as illustrated below (only two of four screening surfaces are shown for brevity)

 Credits

-Alcohol Ink Painting by Esra üstündaĝ
+Alcohol Ink Painting by Esra Üstündağ

 Visual Capture & Tech Art by Kleis Kemperman